When is booking a tour worth the splurge over doing-it-yourself?

 7. Hop on, hop off tour buses

 Hop on hop off buses take a circular route and you can hop on and hop off at whatever destinations you want, spending whatever time you need in a place.
 Prices range upon what country and city.
 Take your guide book with you.
 They are not known to have English speaking guides.
-Fave hop on-hop off buses : Seoul, Delhi, Busan, Athens
+Korea had the best hop-on hop-off bus tours orchestrated by the Official Korea Tourism Board (or you can book online Seoul and Busan ).
+I was surprised that Delhi had an inexpensive bus tour too!
+I was on a bus with a lot of Indian travelers.
+I’m surprised I didn’t see foreign travelers on it, but it’s likely foreign travelers don’t know about it.

 8. My secret: Booking Point to point travel

-I like to wing a lot of my travels, so the next tip is a big secret to how I plan my trips… booking point to point travel through local travel agents.
+The next tip is a big secret to how I plan my trips… booking point to point travel through local travel agents.
 I rely on tourism offices and local travel agents to find me the best deal.
 Going through a travel agent is easier and speedier; usually, his/her commission is worth the loss of a stressful three hours researching on Google.
 Travel agents have knowledge of their city, activity tours and transportation timetables.
+These days I have also been resorting to GetyourGuide and Klook for budget options.

 Tip: Shop around for a travel agent you trust.
 Visit backpacker districts for a flux of agents.
 Ask your hotel or local travel agent to book point to point travel for you.

-What kind of tours would you splurge on?
+What are your favorite tours and which would you splurge on ?